 Always be ready to negotiate if you’re not satisfied and remember to look at the bigger picture of each collaboration.
 What benefits would this bring for your brand?

 Rates are one of those things that take time.
 Once you continue to work with more brands, you’ll have an idea of how much you should charge.
 Sell yourself, and know your worth as an influencer!

-That’s the end of Become a Natural Hair Influencer series!
+That’s the end of Becoming a Natural Hair Influencer series!
 I hope you enjoyed it and received a better understanding of collaborations.
 If you have any other questions, feel free to reach out to me!